The Mystery of the Lost Cookbook

 - 1 tablespoon soy sauce

-Put the fried tofu into the wok with the vegetables.
+- Put the fried tofu into the wok with the vegetables.
 Pour the glaze over, and gently toss until thoroughly coated.
-Garnish with the green onion and serve while hot.
+Garnish with the green onion and serve over rice while hot.